Important FAQs about Georgia Divorce Law

 The person seeking the divorce (the “plaintiff” or “petitioner”) must file a document in the appropriate Superior Court.
 This document is called the “complaint” or “petition.”
 It contains information such as current living arrangements, children, marital assets and debts, and the specific reason for seeking a divorce.
 A copy of the complaint will be served on (personally delivered to) the other spouse (the “defendant” or “respondent”) by a sheriff of the appropriate county, or that spouse may acknowledge service by signing a document in the presence of a notary public.
 The defendant has 30 days to file a written answer to the complaint.

-How long will the Divorce Process take?
+How long will the Divorce Process Take?

 It depends on whether your divorce is complicated or simple, based in large part on how you and your spouse interact.
 The more the two of you can agree on, the easier and less costly it will be.
 If you reach an agreement on all issues, the divorce is “uncontested,” and granted 31 days after everything is filed.
 If you take your disagreements to trial, the divorce won’t be final for months or even years.
+The fastest a divorce can be final in Georgia is 5 weeks.

 Can I get the Court to help me immediately?